 Brooklyn will give you a totally different feel of NYC than in any other district.
 It’s slow-paced, trendy, and picturesque!

 If you are a baby to the cold (like me), take a cab/uber across the bridge and get dropped off at DUMBO.
-You can walk along the bridge, take some photos and then grab some lunch in one of the many restaurants nearby.
+You can walk along the bridge, take SUPER cheesy photos, and grab some lunch in one of the many restaurants nearby.

 TIP: Take your pictures on the side closer to DUMBO, so you get the skyline in the background!